marques-j-robinson/Njord/README.md

 ## Templates
 Templates live in `templates/`.
 Copy the templates when beginning a new solution.

+Generate templates with the following commands:
+- `$ python generate_templates.py 2021` Generate all of 2021
+- `$ python generate_templates.py 2021 1` Generate only day 01 of 2021

 ## Tests
 Using standard `unittest` module for testsing.
 Custom `discover` arguments make the filesystem architecture flexible.